 Enjoy a cold drink while watching the waves roll in

 I am not a beer drinker at all but I can tell you the Bintang Radlers have me hook, line and sinker!
 I loved just sitting under the umbrella on Kuta Beach Bali having a chat and a beer with my husband as the girls had a lemonade.
 It was one of my favourite things to do in Kuta in the first few days of

 *We returned a third time to Kuta Beach to enjoy a sunset.
 Again this was top of the list of so many of our friends as one of the best things to do in Kuta Bali.
 Marley had a swim, made some friends and we sat chatting to Edward and Gahli.

-- You can also hire lounge chairs if sitting in the plastic ones are too uncomfortable.
+- You can also hire lounge chairs if sitting in the plastic ones is too uncomfortable.
 There are two next to each other and the only reason we didn’t hire them is that all four of us did not fit under the umbrella that comes with them.
-We know people who hire them all day, enjoy a swim, massage, beer and a cheeky nap when they are there.
-It is one of their best things to do in Kuta on their holiday.
+We know people who hire them all day, and enjoy a swim, massage, beer and a cheeky nap when they are there.
+It is one of the best things to do in Kuta on their holiday.